PuppetMasterHex/gd_untitled1/items.md

 # Weapons
 Every type of weapon has its own experience level.
 On weapon levelup two [Attributes](attributes.md) of the Player are raised depending on the type of the weapon.
+Also the [SP](attributes.md#skill-points) is increased by +1 on every Weapon levelup.

 ## Small Weapons